huggingface/speech-to-speech/README.md

 ### Generation parameters

-Other generation parameters of the model's generate method can be set using the part's prefix + `_gen_`, e.g., `--whisper_gen_max_new_tokens 128`.
+Other generation parameters of the model's generate method can be set using the part's prefix + `_gen_`, e.g., `--stt_gen_max_new_tokens 128`.
 These parameters can be added to the pipeline part's arguments class if not already exposed.

 ## Citations